Sign up for the Starts With a Bang newsletter

 while a 600x zoom showcases distant galaxies individually.

 This single swirling spiral galaxy is revealed at a zoom level of 600x from inside ESA’s Euclid’s first mosaic.
 This individual galaxy is mightily impressive and highlights just how powerful, deep, and high-resolution Euclid’s capabilities are.
-However, it’s even more distant galaxies, how they’re clustered and how they’re distorted by the cumulative presence of mass along the line-of-sight that are the main science goals of the Euclid mission.
+However, the main science goals of the Euclid mission are even more distant galaxies, how they’re clustered, and how they’re distorted by the cumulative presence of mass along the line-of-sight.

 Mostly Mute Monday tells an astronomical story in images, visuals, and no more than 200 words.